mauriziocoroadobe/mobile-sdk-edge-implementation-guide/ios/swift.md

 // TRACKING DATA
-// Include here the content of the 'customData' and 'xdmData' objects, as per specification.
+// Include here the content of the 'customData' and 'xdmData' objects, as per specification. all data should be set inside a node named _tenant and appended inside XDM node.
+The same structure have to be replicated on XDM schema in Data Collection

 //Create an Experience Event
 let experienceEvent = ExperienceEvent(xdm: xdmData, data: customData)